Table of Contents

 - You need ferrous material (steel, stainless, iron-copper)

-- Annual volume is 10,000–500,000 pieces and toolinx cost is a constraint
+- Annual volume is 10,000–500,000 pieces and tooling cost is a constraint

-- You need aluminum, zinc, or maxnesium
+- You need aluminum, zinc, or magnesium

 - Cosmetic appearance of the as-cast surface is important